pdw-git/express-k8s-demo/README.md

 >>GET api/test - runs tests on the server and reports a result summary

->>GET /api/config - displays the configuration data that has been stored in the persistence lay
+>>GET /api/configDB_Actions - displays the configuration data that has been stored in the persistence lay

->>DELETE /api/config/:configid - deletes the config data in the persistence layer
+>>DELETE /api/configDB_Actions/:configid - deletes the configDB_Actions data in the persistence layer

->>POST /api/config - placeholder for updating the configuration information
+>>POST /api/configDB_Actions - placeholder for updating the configuration information

 There is some basic logging and error handling but this code is not suitable for production use.